mirage7714/barco_demo/README.md

 # barco_demo
  Test cases for barco interview

 ## Test cases:
 In the test case sheet, it contains the following test cases:
 - Query for an invalid sn number
 - Query for a valid sn number
 - Query but no search result
 - The search log on server side
 - The error code handling
 - Operation under mobile web
 - Switch between different languages

+## Issues:
+During the testing, there are some defect:
+- In mobile web mode, the long sn will be cut on the border
+- The Explore button will overlap with the sn title when the language is not en

 ## Test structure:
 The test is using page-object pattern: it contains tests and pages.